-That’s just $0.0042 per view and doesn’t even count if someone clicks off the ad before a certain time has passed.
+That's just $0.0042 per view and doesn't even count if someone clicks off the ad before a specific time has passed.

-Worse still is that average of how much YouTube pays on ads isn’t the same across all channels.
-All channels are NOT created equal in the eyes of YouTube!
+Worse still, the average of how much YouTube pays on ads isn't the same across all channels.
+So all channels are NOT created equal in the eyes of YouTube!

 I researched 24 channels on the platform, watching their “How Much I Make on YouTube” videos.
-I pulled out their views and ad income then noted the channel topic.
-What I found is a huge difference in how much some YouTubers make compared to others.
+I pulled out their views and ad income, then noted the channel topic.
+I found a massive difference in how much some YouTubers make compared to others.

-You can see that finance and entrepreneurship channels can do really well, with YouTube paying upwards of a penny per view on videos.
-Vlogs, gaming and lifestyle channels don’t do nearly as well with an average closer to $2 per 1,000 video views.
+You can see that finance and entrepreneurship channels can do well, with YouTube paying upwards of a penny per view on videos.
+On the other hand, vlogs, gaming, and lifestyle channels don't do nearly as well, with an average closer to $2 per 1,000 video views.

 I know it's a lot of numbers but stick with me for a second to see just how crappy a deal this is.

-If you publish two videos a week and get an average of 500 views on each, an extremely ambitious goal for a small YouTube channel, you’d still make less than $20 a month on the best rates.
+If you publish two videos weekly and get an average of 500 views each, an extremely ambitious goal for a small YouTube channel, you'd still make less than $20 a month at the best rates.

 DON'T CLICK OUT IN FRUSTRATION!

-Before you throw your hands up and give-up, You can make money on YouTube.
-I’m showing you this ad income not to frustrate your YouTube channel goals but to prove that you need to be focusing on other income sources to make real money on the platform.
-Let’s look at some famous examples of YouTubers making big bank and then I’ll show you how to make the real bucks.
+Before you throw your hands up and give up, You can make money on YouTube.
+I'm showing you this ad income not to frustrate your YouTube channel goals but to prove that you need to focus on other income sources to make real money on the platform.
+First, let's look at some famous examples of YouTubers making big bank, and then I'll show you how to make the real bucks.

 Want my three favorite strategies for growing a YouTube channel?
-I’m doing a free webinar on growing subscribers fast and growing your channel into a legit business that reaches millions.
-I’ve reached over 3.5 million people with my channel and these are the three tricks that helped me most.
+I'm doing a free webinar on growing subscribers fast and growing your channel into a legit business that reaches millions.
+I've reached over 3.5 million people with my channel, and these three tricks helped me the most.

 How Much Do Famous YouTube Celebrities Make?

-Everyone gets pulled into the myth of making money on YouTube by the millions made by a very few YouTube stars.
-Exact income isn’t always shared but estimates are pretty easy to come by with the top ten all making more than $10 million a year and thousands of dollars every time they upload a video.
+Everyone gets pulled into the myth of making money on YouTube by the millions made by very few YouTube stars.
+Of course, they do not always share the exact income, but estimates are pretty easy to come by, with the top ten all making more than $10 million a year and thousands of dollars every time they upload a video.

 Daniel Middleton is estimated to have made $16.5 million by playing Minecraft in videos for his 18 million subscribers.

-YouTube celebrities are getting millions of views on each video and making a fraction of what is being paid on traditional media.
-You have to reach nearly 12 MILLION PEOPLE a year with your videos just to make YouTube a full-time job based on what you make with ads.
+YouTube celebrities are getting millions of views on each video and making a fraction of what they would earn on traditional media.
+You have to reach nearly 12 MILLION PEOPLE a year with your videos to make YouTube a full-time job based on what you make with ads.

-There are dozens of examples, famous YouTubers making millions of dollars with nothing more than a smartphone.
-The same thing can be said for any social media platform from Instagram to TikTok, you can make money on social media but you need to know how to turn it into a business and target the income streams that work.
+There are dozens of famous YouTubers making millions of dollars with nothing more than a smartphone.
+But, of course, the same thing can be said for any social media platform, from Instagram to TikTok, you can make money on social media, but you need to know how to turn it into a business and target the income streams that work.

 How to Make Money on YouTube – the Real Way

 Making money blogging or on YouTube has never been about selling advertising space.
-I’m always amazed when I read a blog post and have to scroll through four ad blocks within the content.
-It’s so annoying and how much is that blogger really making off the ads?
+I'm always amazed when I read a blog post and have to scroll through four ad blocks within the content.
+It's so annoying, and how much is that blogger making off the ads?

 Making real money has always been about finding the income sources that pay more, the income strategies that don't depend on millions of monthly views.

-It’s no different in making money on YouTube.
-Not only will finding the best income sources help you make more per view, integrating a few of these into your content strategy will help diversify your income so you make a consistent paycheck every month.
+It's no different in making money on YouTube.
+Not only will finding the best income sources help you make more per view, but integrating a few of these into your content strategy will help diversify your income, so you make a consistent paycheck every month.